Xianzhiwang1/Leet-Code-Project/README.md

 # Resources Required
 What resources do you need in order to complete your project?
 Data?
 Computing power?
 An account with a specific service?

 We are currently unsure about the level of computing power our project will require.
+We think our laptop should have enough computing power for the job.
 We are planning on using the replication data set in the link provided before.

-Please pay special attention to the question of data.
-If your project idea involves data, include at least one link to a data set you can use.
-If you can’t find data for your original idea, that’s ok!
-Think of something related to your group’s interests for which you can find data.

-Most projects should involve data in some way, but certain projects may not require data.
-Ask me if you’re not sure.
+This data set is open to the public and could be accessed without any paywall.

 # What We Will Learn